kd2org/karadav/README.md

 **We recommend the ownCloud apps**, as they are more stable and lighter :)

-Note that even though it has been tested with NC/OC clients, KaraDAV might stop working at any time with these clients.
+Note that even though it has been tested with NC/OC clients, KaraDAV might stop working at any time with these clients if their publishers decide so.

 ## WebDAV clients compatibility